5G-MAG/rt-5gms-common-android-library/Readme.md

 ./gradlew assemble
 ````

-The `aar` bundle can be included in your project by specifying the path to the bundle.
+The resulting `aar` bundles can be found in `app/build/outputs/aar/` and can be included in your
+project by specifying the path to the bundle.

 ## Publish to local Maven Repository